-24. Share regular messages via text message during important public events like conferences, trade shows, or industry-related expos where employees will be present, to help them stay connected with management and each other.
+24. Share regular updates via text message employee communications during important public events like conferences, trade shows, or industry-related expos where employees will be present, to help them stay connected with management and each other.

-If you’re looking for inspiration, you can look at these:
+If you’re looking for inspiration, you can look at these professional text message examples: